darktable-org/dtdocs/content/darkroom/interacting-with-modules/module-controls.md

 # keyboard shortcuts

 Module parameters can also be amended with keyboard shortcuts.
-See [`preferences` -> `shortcuts`](../../preferences-settings/shortcuts.md) for more information.
+See [`preferences > shortcuts`](../../preferences-settings/shortcuts.md) for more information.